Dean Hammond: Leicester City

 On 30 August 2013, Hammond joined Leicester City for an undisclosed fee, signing a two-year deal.
 Upon joining the club, Hammond said Leicester City move would benefited him to play in the Premier League one day.

 Hammond made his Leicester City debut, coming on as a late second-half substitute, in a 2–0 win over Wigan Athletic on 14 September 2013.
-It wasn't until on 23 November 2013 when he made his first start for the club, in a 2–0 win over Ipswich Town.
+On 23 November 2013 he made his first start for the club, in a 2–0 win over Ipswich Town.
 Hammond scored his first goal for Leicester with a late, headed equaliser against Wigan Athletic on 1 April 2014, helping the Foxes extend their lead at the top of the Sky Bet Championship to seven points.
 However, since his move to Leicester City, Hammond appeared on the substitute bench, due to strong competitions from central–midfielders duo Danny Drinkwater and Matty James.
 Hammond played 29 times as Leicester won the Championship en route to promotion to the Premier League.

 In the 2014–15 season, Hammond made his Premier League debut as a substitute for the injured Danny Drinkwater in the opening day 2–2 draw with Everton.
 Since making his Premier League, Hammond cemented his place with impressive performances against Chelsea, Arsenal and Stoke City.
 However, Hammond began to suffer a setback when he injured his calf and was out for a month.
 After making two more appearances in January, Hammond, again, suffered a calf injury that kept him out for another month.
 Although he returned in May, Hammond went on to make 12 appearances in the 2014–15 season.
 Subsequently, Hammond was offered a new contract by the club.

 On 2 July 2015, Hammond signed a one-year contract extension until the summer of 2016.
 However, Hammond's first team opportunities became further limited under Claudio Ranieri following the arrival of new midfielders Gökhan Inler and N'Golo Kanté.
 As a result, Hammond was told by the club management to be loaned out in order to get a regular first team football.
 At the end of the 2015–16 season, which saw Leicester City win the English top-flight for the first time, Hammond was released by the club.